What to Do in Paros, Greece: 2 Days of Cycladic Charm

 How to Get Around Paros?

-PUBLIC TRANSIT: The Greek islands, including Paros, are connected by a network of KTEL buses, with one-way tickets costing €2-3, or €10 for unlimited rides the whole day.
-These tickets are purchased using cash at physical stands adjacent to bus stops and in select stores, mini markets, and kiosks with the KTEL sign, with employees inside often able to provide guidance if you have questions about a particular route.
+PUBLIC TRANSIT: The Greek islands, including Paros, are connected by a network of KTEL buses (official site), with one-way tickets costing €2-3, or €10 for unlimited rides the whole day.
+These tickets are purchased using cash at physical stands adjacent to bus stops and in select stores, mini markets, and kiosks with the KTEL sign; employees inside are often able to provide guidance if you have questions about a particular route.
 Tickets are also sold on the bus by the driver at an increased price of €2.50-3.50.

 On Paros, the main bus terminal is in the Parikia port where ferries also arrive.
 Routes largely depart from this hub in a spoke-and-wheel model, with most lines beginning or ending in Parikia.
 While this is the cheapest method of transportation on Paros, you’ll be limited to the stops on the timetable—for this particular 2 days in Paros itinerary, every detailed destination is included on the bus timetable except for Monastiri Beach, which is easily reached by boat from Naoussa.

 TAXI + TRANSFER: Only 40 legal taxis operate on the entire island of Paros, serving high-traffic areas including the airport and Parikia port.
-This is undoubtedly the most expensive way to get around, with flat-fares of €40 from the port and €60 from the airport enforced, otherwise the meter charges €15 per kilometer.
-Assuming you have scheduled flight or ferry routes lined up, it’s typically cheaper to arrange transfers to and from your accommodations in advance and only call taxis when more flexibility is required.
+This is undoubtedly the most expensive way to get around, with flat-fares of €40 from the port and €60 from the airport enforced; otherwise, the meter charges €15 per kilometer.
+Assuming you have scheduled flight or ferry tickets lined up, it’s typically cheaper to arrange transfers to and from your accommodations in advance and only call taxis when more flexibility is required.

 DRIVE: I would highly recommend renting a car on Paros—or at least while you explore the inland villages—as this method of transportation allows you to experience the best of the island at your own pace.
 ATV and buggy rentals are offered as well, however I appreciated the shade, air-conditioning, and added safety provided by a completely enclosed vehicle.
-If you do opt for an ATV, rent the highest CC, largest option possible to ensure you can keep up with the flow of traffic.
+If you do opt for an ATV, rent the highest CC, largest model possible to ensure you can keep up with the flow of traffic on busy roads.

 The roads on Paros are generally easy to traverse—whether they are paved, gravel, or dirt.
 Tight, winding one-way roads through the hills pose the biggest challenge around Lefkes, Prodromos, and Marpissa.
-As my second international driving destination after Milos, I found Paros to be slightly more challenging given there were significantly more people on the roads—and consequently searching for spots in parking lots—but it was still more than manageable.
-While all the listed destinations in this 2 day Paros itinerary technically have flat, free lots or street parking nearby, the traffic congestion and lack of available spots near Naoussa made having a vehicle the most challenging there, especially on the weekend.
+As my second international driving experience after Milos, I found Paros to be slightly more challenging given there were significantly more people on the road—and consequently searching for parking spots—but it was still more than manageable.
+While all the listed destinations in this 2 day Paros itinerary technically have flat, free lots or street parking nearby, the traffic congestion and scarcity of available spots near Naoussa made having a vehicle the most challenging there, especially on the weekend.
 I ended up paying to leave my vehicle in a lot overnight, with Siparos being the only other stop where I paid for parking through the on-site valet service.
-When it comes time to refuel your vehicle before returning it, attendants at the station will pump your gas for you.
+When it comes time to refuel your vehicle before returning it to the rental office, attendants at the station will pump gas for you.

 Pro Tip: